-Rules Pane The Rules Pane allows the robot to be programmed using simple rules.

-Tasks Pane The Tasks Pane contains three pre-programmed behaviours which demonstrate the use of the robot's sensors.
+- Rules Pane The Rules Pane allows the robot to be programmed using simple rules. - Tasks Pane The Tasks Pane contains three pre-programmed behaviours which demonstrate the use of the robot's sensors.

 This is the parent teacher handbook for the Lego Rovers activity.
-It includes instructions for installing the app and setting up the robot for the activity (Chapter 2), example lesson plans (Chapter 3), more detailed explanations of the concepts introduced in the workbook and sample answers to the projects and challenges in the workbook (Chapter 4), links to additional resources for further exploration (Chapter 5) and a troubleshooting guide (Chapter 6).
+It includes instructions for installing the app and setting up the robot for the activity (Chapter 2), example lesson plans (Chapter 3), more detailed explanations of the concepts introduced in the workbook and sample answers to the projects and challenges in the workbook (Chapter 4), answers to some common questions about space that arise from the activity with links to additional resources for further exploration (Chapter 5) and a troubleshooting guide (Chapter 6).

 The Lego Rovers activity and application are the result of several years of effort at the University of Liverpool.
 It has been generously funded both by the University and by the Science and Technology Facilities Council (STFC).
 It has also been supported by STEMNeT via the STEM Ambassador Scheme, and NASA and the UK Met Office via the NASA SpaceApps Hackathons.
-Individual thanks are owed to Joe Collenette (app programming), Matoula Kotsialou (build instructions and workbook), Katie Atkinson, Elisa Cucco, Maryam Kamali, Gillian Murray, Michael Fisher and Andy Wood.
+Individual thanks are owed to Joe Collenette (app programming), Matoula Kotsialou (build instructions and workbook), Katie Atkinson, Gillian Murray, Michael Fisher and Andy Wood.